 Showboat was filled with opera singers so I decided to head back towards my original goal.
 As Showboat finished I got my first Opera role in a semi-pro production.
 I thought I was on the road already.....WRONG!

 The path was long with many obstacles but eventually, I became good enough for major roles in mainstage performances.
 It is hard to quantify the thrill of singing over a 100 piece orchestra without a microphone and knowing that you can touch people with your voice.

 During all of this, I taught on and off.
 Sometimes standing in for friends or helping out someone who asked.
 But due to travelling a lot with my singing, I didn't want to commit to regular teaching until recently.
 So here I am.
-I have over 25 students, mostly children and now, I have just completed my Masters of Music Studies specialising in Vocal Pedagogy at Griffith University, so I can become a better teacher with more tools in my kit.
+I have over 25 students - children and adults.
+I have just completed my Masters of Music Studies specialising in Vocal Pedagogy at Griffith University, so I can become a better teacher with more tools in my kit.

 My course covered anatomy and physiology, vocal health and analysis of both singing and speaking voice, critical listening, technique for both classical and contemporary singing, vocal change, pathology and detecting problems including whom to refer them to, or if I can help, Accent Method Breathing, performance anxiety, presenting, research, vocal acoustics and more...

 I love everything about singing and exploring what the voice can do.
 I will never stop learning and in addition to being a passionate performer, now, I am a passionate teacher too.
 Each student is different with different physiology and mind.
 It never gets boring.
 I have had many teachers and learned a lot of different approaches.
 This has helped me to develop one of my own which is growing every day.